SPCSR/DisplayTemplates/JavaScript Display Templates (JSLink)/Blank ListView Template/README.md

 Blank ListView Template
 ================

-This template is a blank ListView Display Template that can be used in JSLink scenarios such as List View Web Parts and List Views.
+This folder is a collection of blank list view templates that can be used via the JSLink property of list view web parts of in Views via PowerShell.

-This template does not include Paging and will only render a single page of results.
+csr_ovr_RenderListTemplate.js             | This template renders a single page of results without any paging ability csr_ovr_RenderListTemplateWithPaging.js   | This template is similar, however it includes paging controls.